 Working from home has, in the recent past grown to be an increasingly popular option with several organizations.
 This option works well not just for individuals who are more productive working out of the comfort of their homes, but also for the organizations offering this option.
-Saving on the cost of maintaining a work space is only one of the host of benefits the employers get.
-Several studies conducted on the benefits of working from home, for employers, have found that employees tend to take less number of days off, are more productive, and are generally more satisfied – which amount to big bonuses for the employers.
+Saving on the cost of maintaining a workspace is only one of the host of benefits the employers get.
+Several studies conducted on the benefits of working from home, for employers, have found that employees tend to take less number of days off, are more productive, and are generally more satisfied – which amounts to big bonuses for the employers.

 In some of our previous posts, we’ve discussed a host of issues relating to work from home – including benefits, dos and don’ts, and tips on how to be more productive when you work from home.
 In this post, we speak about knowing when to switch off, when you work from home.
 As relaxing as it may sound, working from home can be quite the opposite.
 And in fact, can end up being more stressful than a regular 9 to 5 job, because when you work from home, you are always at work!
 There is always something to work on, always that “just this one thing to finish”.

-Maintaining a work-life balance is important even when you work from home.
+Maintaining a work-life balance is essential even when you work from home.
 Switching off when you work from home can be tougher than working from an office.
 Here are five ways to help you know when to switch off.

 1. Don’t wait for the trigger

 It is not surprising that our outlook towards most things takes on the garb of a responsive/ corrective approach rather than a preventive approach.
-In other words, we always tell our ourselves, that should there be damage we can always go into the damage control mode.
+In other words, we always tell ourselves that should there be damage we can always go into the damage control mode.
 How about we prevent that damage by looking out for ourselves, instead of waiting for the trigger?